Vultimate1/yaesm/README.md

 Please do not hesitate to open an [issue](https://github.com/Vultimate1/yaesm/issues/new) or [pull request](https://github.com/Vultimate1/yaesm/pulls)!

-To run the test suite use the `docker-pytest.sh` script:
+To run the test suite execute the `docker-pytest.sh` script from the root of the yaesm source tree:

 ```
 $ ./docker-pytest.sh -H ### print docker-pytest.sh help message